Sasai-Fintech/sre-agent-service/docs/01-functional-requirements.md

 - **Advanced AI**: More sophisticated AI models for analysis
 - **Integration Expansion**: Support for additional observability tools
 - **Self-Learning**: System that learns and improves over time
+- **Knowledge Base Portal**: Web portal for viewing all RCAs, incidents, and SRE knowledge
+- **Incident Learning**: Continuous learning from past incidents to improve future analysis